Seednode/trivia/README.md

 An example instance with most features enabled can be found [here](https://trivia.seedno.de/).

+### Configuration
+The following configuration methods are accepted, in order of highest to lowest priority:
+- Command-line flags
+- Environment variables
+- Config files

 ## File format
 The app expects newline-delimited text files in the following format (category is optional), with the file extension `.trivia` (configurable):
 ```